Jast38/CTFWriteups/Nahamcon21/Typewriter/README.md

 $ unzip file.zip -d zip
 ```

-The file that interests us now is word/document.xml
+The file that interests us now is `word/document.xml`

 So we open the file in sublime text and are met with this:

 ![Screenshot of sublime](https://github.com/Jast38/CTFWriteups/blob/main/Nahamcon21/Typewriter/assets/SublimeInitial.png?raw=true)

 To nicen this we can use a Sublime Addon called Indent XML and after using that, we end up
-with a much more readable file:
+with a much more readable file (the screenshot only shows a part of the file, as it was
+pretty long):

 ![Screenshot of readable file](https://github.com/Jast38/CTFWriteups/blob/main/Nahamcon21/Typewriter/assets/SublimeReadable.png)

 Bingo.
 So here we have our flag, each character contained in `<w:t>f</w:t>`, one per line.
 Using Sublimes Find and Replace function we can select all those parts of our flag using
-the regex `<w:t>.</w:t>`, mark them and cut them out to delete the remaining lines and
+the RegEx `<w:t>.</w:t>` (which matches everything that is surrounded by `<w:t>` and `</w:t>`), mark them and cut them out to delete the remaining lines and
-paste them back in again (just because I was apparently to dumb to figure out the regex to
+paste them back in again (just because I was apparently to dumb to figure out the RegEx to
-mark all but the regex).
+mark all but the pattern).

 ![Screenshot of readable file](https://github.com/Jast38/CTFWriteups/blob/main/Nahamcon21/Typewriter/assets/SublimeFlag.png)

-To extract the flag we can use a Regex once again.
-We search for `<w:t>|</w:t>|\n` and
+To extract the flag we can use a RegEx once again.
+We search for `<w:t>|</w:t>|\n`, which
+matches every tag and newline character, and
 replace them with an empty string and there we have our flag.
 ```
 flag{c442f9ee67c7ab471bb5643a9346cf5e}